twilightscapes/pirateyoutube/static/content/posts/testa.md

 ---
 template: blog-post
-title: A large and long title that might wrap wrong or even cut off possibly
+title: A BIG and large and long title that might wrap wrong or even cut off possibly
-slug: /boo1
+slug: /flop
 date: 2023-10-01 10:00
 description: Experience the thrill of PIRATE
 youtube: